wafibismail/exploring-cpp/README.md

   - *"One way to ensure that there are no hidden costs is to limit the implementation so that it relies only on the most primitive operations supported by the language"*
     - example demonstrating this in CharStack implementation
       - primitive array used as opposed to some abstract class e.g. Vector
+- if stuck in debugging as far as memory allocation is concerned, consider drawing heap-stack diagrams
+  - refer to page 538 (554)